polimi-cmls-23/group5-hw-ID-Algorhythmics/readme.md

 <img width="500px" src="./readme-image/hotkey2.png">
 <div>

-+ The game page: it serves as an interactive training tool designed to <b>help users familiarize themselves with their custom hotkeys.</b> The key point in our implementation is that the jumping action is triggered only through the correct Joy-Con button that the user has previously mapped in the Hotkey Page.
++ The dino game page: it serves as an interactive training tool designed to <b>help users familiarize themselves with their custom hotkeys.</b> The key point in our implementation is that the jumping action is triggered only through the correct Joy-Con button that the user has previously mapped in the Hotkey Page.
 Please note that as the game progresses, the speed increases, making it more challenging.